GoogleCloudPlatform/gke-networking-recipes/ingress/single-cluster/ingress-asm-multi-backendconfig/README.md

 In order to use Backend Configs Istio Ingress Gateway needs to be exposed as a Layer7 (HTTP/HTTPS) Load Balancer, not as Layer 4 TCP Load balancer as it is by default.
 This means other TCP based protocols can't be exposed via the same Ingress/External IP Address.
+Replacing the default Kubernetes `LoadBalancer` service with an Ingress resource to get traffic to an Istio Ingress Gateway generally allows you to combine the features of Istio Ingress Gateways resource with the features of a [External HTTP(S) load balancer](https://cloud.google.com/load-balancing/docs/https) and [GKE ingress](https://cloud.google.com/kubernetes-engine/docs/how-to/ingress-features): besides Backend Configs, this also allows for example to use global load balancing or FrontendConfigs (such as for HTTP-to-HTTPS redirect).

 In this example we will create 2 backend services: foo.example.com and bar.example.com.
 While both services are served to the user via the Anthos Service Mesh ingress, we will protect bar.example.com with [Identity-Aware Proxy](https://cloud.google.com/iap)